 The drive contains a cost-effective internal input filter which gives a reduction of about 30dB in the level of emission at the supply terminals.
 Unlike a conventional filter, the internal filter continues to provide this attenuation with a long motor cable.
 For practical purposes, this filter in conjunction with a screened motor cable is sufficient to prevent the drive from causing interference to most good-quality industrial equipment.
-It is recommended that the filter be used in any situation unless the earth leakage current, which is up to 10mA, is unacceptable.
+It is recommended that the filter be used in any situation unless the earth leakage current is unacceptable.
 The Getting Started guide gives instructions on how to remove and replace it.
+Maximum leakage currents are: